shaik1002/biggitlabbomb/doc/development/documentation/testing/index.md

   - Miscellaneous tests: [`lint-docs.sh`](#tests-in-lint-docsh), including
     [`mermaidlint`](#mermaid-chart-linting) for invalid Mermaid charts
 - `docs-lint links`: Checks the validity of internal links in the documentation suite.
-- `ui-docs-links lint` and `eslint-docs`: Checks the validity of links from UI elements, such as files in `app/views` files.
+- `ui-docs-links lint`: Checks the validity of links from UI elements, such as files in `app/views` files.

 ## Tests in `lint-doc.sh`